The 2 hour hike to the gigantic block of mountain called "The Castle" is relatively easy and suitable for everyone, including families with children.

 You might have heard of Preikestolen (or the Pulpit Rock) in the Stavanger region, world famous for its fjord view.
 "The Castle" in Modalen is a miniature version of Preikestolen – a mountain rock resembling a pulpit, ascending 200 meters straight up from the Mofjord.
 From the top you’ll have a magnificent view towards the village Mo.
 A hike perfect for those Facebook and Instagram posts!

 The trail starts from the main road by Stokkeviki and follows a small river up through the pine forest.
 After crossing the stream, you soon arrive at a crossroads.
 If you continue to your right, you come to Hestabotn, a nature reserve with natural growing yew.
-The trail to The Castle (called Slottet in Norwegian) continues to the left, and is hilly, but never very steep, with marshy areas.
+The trail to The Castle (called Slottet in Norwegian) continues to the left.
+The terrain is hilly, but never very steep, with some marshy areas.
 When you are getting closer to the top, there are some talus and you get a very nice view of the pulpit from the side.
 The top plateau is quite wide with several viewpoints.
 Even though there is no actual castle on top, there is nothing stopping you from spending the night.
 Bring a hammock or tent and enjoy the silence, the fresh air and the sunrise in the morning.

 The hike is relatively easy, suitable also for children from 4–5 years of age, but be careful at the top.
 You are welcome to write your name in the book found in the letterbox on top